A University of the United Church of Christ

 In the UCC’s spirit of radical hospitality, Elmhurst University welcomes people of all faiths—and of no faith.
 We encourage students of all beliefs to examine their values, confront moral questions and prepare to lead meaningful and purposeful lives.

 All students at Elmhurst take at least one course in religion or theology.
 An annual religious lecture series encourages the University community to come together regularly to reflect on questions of faith.

 - Several student organizations promote religious or spiritual values, including the Spiritual Life Council, the Catholic Student Association and the Muslim Student Association.

 - Our chaplaincy office provides spiritual guidance and hosts worship opportunities for people of many different faiths.

 - Beyond the classroom, service projects encourage students to give back to the community.

 About the UCC

-Elmhurst College offers generous scholarship support for students who are members of the United Church of Christ.
+Elmhurst University offers generous scholarship support for students who are members of the United Church of Christ.

 I am proud to say that my son and his life partner are both graduates of Elmhurst University.
 I can testify to the high value of the quality education they received and the spiritual and moral grounding that accompanied the education.The Rev. Dr. John C. Dorhauer - General Minister and President, United Church of Christ